 Boldness, prey drive, athleticism, advanced problem-solving abilities, and intelligence are terrier attributes.

 Naughtiness and stubbornness are not terrier attributes.
-These are the terms we use to describe both the naturally occurring behaviors that we might not understand how to work with, and the visible fallout of ill-suited care and training methods.
+These are the labels we use to describe both the naturally occurring behaviors that we might not understand how to work with, and the visible fallout of ill-suited care and training methods.

 “Naughtiness” and “stubbornness” are just labels, and these labels are signs that there are disconnects in the care/training puzzle.
 Understanding and working with any dog is a lifelong process, and things come up over time.
 When I witness Miles behaving in ways that are worrisome to me, it isn’t him being “naughty.”
 It is a clear indicator for me that something is amiss.
 And with a little regrouping and thought, I can do something to help.
 I am empowered.
 Miles is empowered.